MihaiHng/Password-Shielded-Transfer/README.md

 ## Description

-The main functionality of this system is the addition of an extra security layer to tranfer operations
+The main functionality of this system is the addition of an extra security layer to tranfer operations.
+The system uses a pull-based mechanism, where the receiver has to claim a transfer.

   A Password Shielded Transfer(PST) will require the following steps: